 Second-year Crews are invited to build and bring Trail Markers to Spring Outing.
 Each tribe's Trail Marker will be displayed in front of the tribe's cabin.
-During Spring Outing Y Guides Directors will walk around second-year cabins and judge on the best Trial Marker.
+During Spring Outing, Y Guides Directors will walk around second-year cabins and judge on the best Trail Marker.
 Tribes are encouraged to put their personal touch on their Trial Markers.

-Each dad/child pair will work together to create an individual piece that is representational of your relationship, a special memory or your Y Guides' names.
+Each dad/child pair will work together to create an individual piece that represents their relationship; a special memory or your Y Guides names.

-Trail markers are used to represent where we are, and each piece of the Y Guides Trail Marker will represent the tribe together as well as the individual dad/ child pairs.
+Trail Markers are used to represent where we are, and each piece of the Y Guides Trail Marker represents the tribe as a whole, as well as the individual dad/child pairs.

-Use your creativity and the sky is the limit!
+Use your creativity.
+The sky is the limit!

 Trail Markers should be weatherproof, as they will be sitting outside cabins.
 Below are a few materials that can be easily found and used to build Trail Markers:

 - Recycled plastic bottles

 - Blocks of wood

 - Empty laundry detergent bottles